lucacarniato/pyspark-weather-calculator/README.md

 # Weather calculator

-The Python package weathercalculator solves Go Data Driven challenge of calculating the heat waves in the Netherlands, as defined by KNMI.
-An heat wave is defined as follow:
+The Python package weathercalculator solves Go Data Driven challenge of calculating the heat waves in the Netherlands.
+A heatwave is defined as follow:

-"The KNMI defines a heat wave as a period of at least 5 consecutive days in which the maximum temperature in De Bilt exceeds 25 °C.
+"The KNMI defines a heatwave as a period of at least 5 consecutive days in which the maximum temperature in De Bilt exceeds 25 °C.
-Additionally, during this 5 day period, the maximum temperature in De Bilt should exceed 30 °C for at least 3 days."
+Additionally, during these 5 day period, the maximum temperature in De Bilt should exceed 30 °C for at least 3 days."

 The application gives the following results:

-Heat waves
+Heatwaves

 | From date   | To date (inc.) | Duration (in days) | Number of tropical days | Max temperature |
 | ------------| -------------  | ------------------ | ----------------------- | --------------- |